 “Did this amazing discovery of an Oswald imposter, caught on tapped phone lines, launch the greatest manhunt in history?
 No, instead within 48 hours the entire story had been buried.
 The tape of the Johnson-Hoover call quoted from above has itself been erased; only a contemporaneous transcript remains.”

-The existence of the tape was important because a voice comparison of the tape with other recordings of Oswald would have resolved whether Oswald was impersonated in Mexico City, as Hoover suggested to LBJ and as some leading JFK authors believe.
+The existence of the Oswald tape was important because a voice comparison of the tape with other recordings of Oswald would have resolved whether Oswald was impersonated in Mexico City, as Hoover suggested to LBJ and as Bill Simplich argues in his new book State Secret.

 What happened to the tape?